MockSmith

 What the Principles Are

-The Principles for Businesses (PRIN) are eleven high-level obligations that apply to every FCA-authorised firm.
+The Principles for Business (PRIN) are twelve high-level obligations that apply to every FCA-authorised firm.
 They are not detailed rules — they are statements of the standard of behaviour the FCA expects from regulated firms at all times.

 The FCA can take enforcement action against a firm for breaching a Principle even if no specific rule has been broken.
 A firm that technically complies with every detailed rule but acts in a way that undermines the spirit of the Principles is still in breach.